-This Oahu packing list for Hawaiian vacations contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Oahu packing list for Hawaiian vacations was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Wondering what to pack for your trip to Oahu?

 We’ve got you covered!
 This packing list is based on our personal experience of visiting Oahu year after year.
 From clothes to swimwear, we’ll make sure you have everything you need for an amazing vacation in the sun.